bendorr/lucs_af/README.md

 Transfer learning with AlphaFold2: classification heads adapted from pLDDT head for protein property prediction.
 Used to predict experimentally measured protease resistance, but easily adapted for other classification tasks.

 #### > `run_finetuning.py`
 Fine-tune AlphaFold2 models on custom datasets.
 For transfer learning with AlphaFold2, see `af_classifier/`.
-Includes:
-- Custom loss functions for structural accuracy and classification
-- Optional training with MSA and template inputs
+Includes optional training with MSA and template inputs.
-- Checkpoint saving and validation
-- Weighted sampling (for class balancing in classification tasks) and data augmentation

 **Usage:**
 ```bash